 Conservation fieldwork photos by Dustin Angell

-This past summer Dustin Angell introduced an arts project, #MyScienceFuture, to campers at Archbold's Ecology Summer Camp sessions.
+In the summer of 2019 Dustin Angell introduced an arts project, #MyScienceFuture, to campers at Archbold's Ecology Summer Camp sessions.
 This multi-day project used Angell's Florida Stewards photo series as a way to promote science careers.
 Students learned about local science and conservation, dressed up for their own photo shoots with Angell, and wrote accompanying messages for the viewers about their feelings on science and nature.
 The project combines photography appreciation, imaginative play, drawing, and creative writing as tools for learning about nature and science.
 Angell has recently been presenting #MyScienceFuture at education conferences, created a selfie-booth version for community festivals, and is planning to create a mobile version for classroom teachers to use.

 Dustin Angell's Stetson Stewards photo project, with participants from his Gillespie Museum workshop, January 17, 2020.